 Providing critical support for a profitable and sustainable farmer workforce

-The Tipper-Gurley Fund for the Beginner Farmer Training Program’s (BFTP) mission is to gather and galvanize resources to achieve our vision of a new farmer workforce well trained in practices that are profitable, protect our land and water, and provide fresh, healthy food for our region’s communities.
+The Tipper-Gurley Grow-a-Farmer Fund benefits the Beginner Farmer Training Program’s (BFTP) mission: To gather and galvanize resources to achieve our vision of a new farmer workforce well trained in practices that are profitable, protect our land and water, and provide fresh, healthy food for our region’s communities.

-Since the BFTP launched 11 years ago, Future Harvest has trained more than 400 new farmers across the Chesapeake region in sustainable and regenerative practices.
+Since the BFTP launched more than a decade ago, Future Harvest has trained more than 400 new farmers across the Chesapeake region in sustainable and regenerative practices.
 The BFTP provides a full year of FREE training to new farmers, ensuring that no farmer is ever turned away for lack of funds.
 We distribute thousands of dollars directly to limited-resource farmers each year in the form of needs-based, farm start-up mini-grants.
 The application process for next year’s training season is underway as we are reviewing more than 200 applications to match to the BFTP’s levels and Training Farms

 The Tipper-Gurley Fund, named after the BFTP’s co-founders Cathy Tipper and Jack and Beckie Gurley (Calvert’s Gift Farm), supports our work to provide free access to critical training for our region’s future farmers.

 As you can imagine, the costs of operating a free program are high.
 The great news is that we’ve been awarded USDA grants, but we now want to bring our mini-grant award back to $2,000 for each Level 2 Trainee.
 The Level 2 Trainees must complete 200 hours of hands-on farm training on individually selected trainer farms.
 We continue to add improvements to the BFTP each year with your support.
 Joanna Winkler, herself a graduate of the BFTP program, is now leading the program, and she is building a curriculum that is better than ever!